Lecturer's Précis - Wepman, Jones, Bock, and Van Pelt (1960)

 this ability was found to vary independently of those same patients' powers to conceptualise.
 It was accordingly important to take

-"lower level function" (p326) into account,
+"lower level function" (p326) into account, and to distinguish

 The